aws-samples/serverless-patterns/apigw-domain-edge-lambda/README.md

 This pattern creates an Amazon API Gateway Regional rest API with an Edge-Optimized domain name.
 The API is integrated with a Lambda function in python3.9.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-domain-edge-lambda

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.